On-chip polarization-encoded single-qubit gates with twisted waveguides: Introduction

-It was already recognized in 1979 by~\citeauthor{ref:ulrich1979} that nontrivial polarization dynamics occur in twisted birefringent fibers~\cite{ref:ulrich1979} due to the interplay of linear and circular birefringence, where the former is caused, e.g., by core ellipticity or stress, while the latter is the topological effect owing to twisting as was discussed also in the later works~\cite{ref:michie2007,ref:argyros2009}.
-Due to the recent advances in integrated photonics fabrication technology, especially, in the above-mentioned laser writing, the integrated photonic counterparts of twisted fibers -- twisted waveguides -- have become reality and has already been suggested as adiabatic polarization rotators~\cite{ref:schumann2014,ref:hou2019,ref:sun2022a}.
-The key advantage of twisted waveguides compared to alternative schemes is broadband operation and relaxed constraints on fabrication~\cite{ref:hou2019}.
-As we aim to demonstrate in this letter, twisted waveguides due to their structural elliptical birefringence are capable not only of rotation of linear polarization but rather of general polarization transformation.
-This allows us to suggest them as arbitrary unitary gates in polarization-encoded quantum information processing circuits.
-An important strength of twisted waveguides as quantum gates is that polarization transformations are governed by an intuitive analytical model.
-Furthermore, the laser writing technology within which integrated twisted waveguides are realized in practice is widely used as a platform for quantum information processing due to low losses and unique design flexibility~\cite{ref:marshall2009,ref:sansoni2010,ref:crespi2011,ref:meany2015,ref:flamini2015,ref:heilmann2015,ref:zeuner2018,ref:sun2022a}.
+It was already recognized in 1979 by~Ulrich~and~Simon that nontrivial polarization dynamics occur in twisted birefringent fibers~\cite{ref:ulrich1979} due to the interplay of linear and circular birefringence, where the former is caused, e.g., by core ellipticity or stress, while the latter is the topological effect owing to twisting as was discussed also in the later works~\cite{ref:michie2007,ref:argyros2009}.
+Due to the recent advances in integrated photonics fabrication technology, especially, in the laser writing, the integrated photonic twisted waveguides have become a reality and have already been suggested as broadband adiabatic polarization rotators~\cite{ref:schumann2014,ref:hou2019,ref:sun2022a}.
+In the above mentioned works several effects were observed in twisted waveguides which cannot be easily explained by adiabatic mode evolution principle: namely, decrease of polarization conversion efficiency with increase of the twist length in~\cite{ref:hou2019} and spectral oscillations of polarization conversion efficiency in~\cite{ref:sun2022a}.
+The explanation of these effects calls for a rigorous theoretical description of polarization dynamics in a twisted waveguide which we develop in present work.
+As our analysis shows, twisted waveguides are capable not only of linear polarization rotations but of arbitrary polarization transformations aiming to optical activity arising from the interplay of structural linear and circular birefringence.
+This allows to suggest twisted waveguides as on-chip elliptical waveplates capable of implementing arbitrary unitary operations in polarization-encoded quantum and classical information processing circuits.
+The analytical model we develop here may significantly facilitate the prototyping of twisted waveguide-based devices since it provides a deep insight on the underlying physics and allows to quickly perform multi-parameter optimizations.
+Furthermore, being fabricated with the femtosecond laser inscription technology, which combines low-cost fabless and maskless fabrication process with excellent design flexibility~\cite{ref:marshall2009,ref:sansoni2010,ref:crespi2011,ref:meany2015,ref:flamini2015,ref:heilmann2015,ref:zeuner2018,ref:sun2022a}, twisted waveguide exhibits a promising building block for experimental realization of polarization-encoded quantum information processing integrated circuits.